 3. Leisurely stroll around beautiful Willow Lake

 Willow Lake is one of 3 lakes in the Prescott region.
 This one is a particularly nice option for any day trippers as it is located adjacent to the zoo, so you can combine both activities for a nice little spring or summer day out in nature.
 The trail around the lake is about 6 miles and completely flat, making it a nice choice for a non-strenuous stroll.
 Because of the flat terrain, biking is another fun option, especially for those of us who prefer flat trails as opposed to mountain biking.
 Birdwatching is a popular past time here, as well as boating and kayaking.
-Pack with a picnic lunch and enjoy the pretty desert scenery!
+Pack a picnic lunch and enjoy the pretty desert scenery!

 4. Visit the Heritage Park Zoo

 Although quite small and a bit pricey, this non profit zoo is worthy of a visit for the nice walkability, pretty views of the surrounding lake and desert (bonus – on a clear day you can see the San Francisco Peaks in Flagstaff), and convenient proximity to Willow Lake.
-Overall, an hour or so strolling around Heritage Park is a great way to spend a spring or summer afternoon in Prescott.
-And be sure to check out the annual Zoo Lights festival if your planning a holiday visit!
+Overall, an hour or so strolling around Heritage Park Zoo is a great way to spend a spring or summer afternoon in Prescott.
+And be sure to check out the annual Zoo Lights festival if you are planning a holiday visit!